weepingwitch/cardgame/README.md

 ```
 ## playing the game
 ### beginning the game
-to begin the game, each player shuffles her deck, and draws two cards
+to begin the game, each player shuffles her deck, and draws two cards. each player starts with 20 health.
 ### each turn
 each turn has three phases - draw, play, and use.
 ##### draw phase